-The ETOR infrastructure leverages the key concepts of Tor: (i) a relay directory, (ii) service directories, (iii) relays, (iv) users, and (v) onion circuits.
-Where appropriate, ETOR reuses as is the building blocks of Tor.
+The SAFE infrastructure, in a way similar to Tor, reuse the following key concepts: (i) relay directory, (ii) service directories, (iii) servers, (iv) users, and (v) onion circuits.
+Where appropriate, SAFE reuses, as is, of building blocks of Tor.

 Relay directories.
-ETOR uses as is the Tor's Directory Authorities (DA) allowing relay directories to collect the complete set of relays existing in the system.
-Periodically, the list of existing relays is updated among relay directories following the Tor consensus protocol.
-Fully replicating the maintenance of a global view of the network may be foreseen as a possible scalability bottleneck, as the number of relays (core and edge) grows.
-The problem of scaling up relay discovery without the need to maintain a global state view of the network has been addressed by past work [91, 88] that ETOR can leverage if necessary-our current design relies on Tor relay directories with no modifications.
+SAFE reuses the concepts of Tor Directory Authorities (DA) for relay directories to collect the complete information about each existing relay in the system.
+Regularly, the list of existing relays is updated among relay directories following the Tor consensus protocol.
+The global view of the network may be seen as a scalability bottleneck.
+However, such a bottleneck is orthogonal to our approach, and SAFE would leverage for an implementation existing research work enabling users to discover relays without maintaining a global state view of the network [190, 123].